Marijn17s/irHub/Recommended Settings.md

 - [x] Start with iRacing sim
 - [x] Stop with iRacing sim
 - [x] Minimize to tray on startup
-- Minimize to tray delay: 500 ms
 - [ ] Close to tray on startup
-- Close to tray delay: -

 ### iTelemetry
 - Arguments: none